-Ethmoid is a small unpaired cranial bone that separates the nasal cavity from the brain.
-The bone has got its name from the Greek ‘ethmos’, meaning sieve, due to its lightweight and spongy texture.
+The ethmoid is a small unpaired cranial bone that separates the nasal cavity from the brain.
+The bone got its name from the Greek’ ethmos’, meaning sieve, due to its lightweight and spongy texture.

 Where is the Ethmoid Bone Located

-It forms the walls of the eye socket, nasal cavity, nasal septum, and the floor of the anterior cranial fossa.
+It forms the walls of the eye socket, nasal cavity, nasal septum, and the anterior cranial fossa floor.

 1. Cribriform plate

-Lying within the ethmoidal notch of the frontal bone, this part of the ethmoid bone forms the roof of the nasal cavity.
-The structure has derived its name from the Latin ‘cribriform’, meaning ‘perforated’, as this plate has several perforations, giving it a sieve-like appearance.
-The olfactory fibers from the nasal cavity pass through these openings, reaching the anterior cranial fossa.
+This part of the ethmoid bone lies within the frontal bone’s ethmoidal notch, forming the nasal cavity roof.
+The structure has derived its name from the Latin’ cribriform’, meaning ‘perforated’, as this plate has several perforations, giving it a sieve-like appearance.
+It allows passage to the olfactory fibers to reach the anterior cranial fossa from the nasal cavity.
 The plate also features a small, vertical bony projection called crista galli, where the falx cerebri (a crescent-shaped sheet of dura mater that separates the two cerebral hemispheres) is attached.

 2. Perpendicular plate

-It is a thin lamina that descends from the cribriform plate.
-Inferiorly it attaches to the septal cartilage of the nose and hereby forms the superior two-thirds of the nasal septum.
+It is a thin lamina descending from the cribriform plate, inferiorly attaching to the septal cartilage to form the superior two-thirds of the nasal septum.

 3. Ethmoidal labyrinths

-Each labyrinth is composed of two sheets of bone – orbital plate and medial sheet.
-Orbital plate is the lateral sheet of bone, which forms the medial wall of the orbit.
-On the other hand, medial sheet makes up the upper lateral wall of the nasal cavity, from which the superior and middle nasal conchae descend into the nasal cavity.
+Each labyrinth is composed of two sheets of bone – an orbital plate and a medial sheet.
+The orbital plate is the lateral sheet of bone that forms the orbit’s medial wall.
+On the other hand, the medial sheet makes up the upper lateral wall of the nasal cavity, from which the superior and middle nasal conchae descend into the nasal cavity.

 As ethmoid bone forms a part of the orbit, it is associated with the following seven extraocular muscles: